-- a) obtaining landowner consent for use of an outdoor event site; and - b) obtaining an open space licence agreement.
+- obtaining landowner consent for use of an outdoor event site; and - b) obtaining an event licence agreement.

 Event organisers will need to check with Place Management NSW on the required application procedures for conducting any temporary outdoor event on any of the sites contained within this policy.